giantswarm/image-optimizer-action/README.md

 # image-optimizer-action

-A GitHub action to optimize images pushed to a branch
+A GitHub action to optimize images pushed to a branch.

+Uses [guetzli](https://github.com/google/guetzli) to optimize JPEGs in a way that should reduce most files' size significantly, without reduction the perceived quality.

+**Warning:** Images will be replaced by the action and committed back into the same branch.
+Use at your own risk.

+There is currently no way to exclude certain files from optimization.

 Add it to your `main.workflow` like this: